KonradSzafer/motion-planning-net/README.md

 # **Code**

-To generate dataset first thing you have to do is to generate maps and paths.
-In order to do this you have to run generate_maps.ipnb file.
-There you have to specify proper paths for saving data and number of maps and paths you want to genreate for each map.
+To generate a dataset, first you need to generate maps.
+To do this, run the generate_maps.ipnb file.
 Then you have to plan training paths.
-For doing so run A_star_path_planning.ipnb.
-One again you have to set proper paths for reading maps and writing .json files with saved paths./
+The next step is to plan the paths for the generated maps.
+To do so run A_star_path_planning.ipnb.\
-Last step is to train the network.
-Evrything you have to know is contained within motion_planning_network.ipnb file.
+Last step is to train the network, for this use the motion_planning_network.ipnb file.

 # **Results**